dart-lang/collection/README.md

 Collections in Dart have no inherent equality.
 Two sets are not equal, even if they contain exactly the same objects as elements.

-The `Equality` interface provides a way to say define such an equality.
+The `Equality` interface provides a way to define such an equality.
 In this case, for example, `const SetEquality(const IdentityEquality())` is an equality that considers two sets equal exactly if they contain identical elements.